iemafzalhassan/DevOps-Related-Questions/Docker/Session_2/session2 .md

-**Docker Session 1: Questions**
+# 🚀 Docker Learning Series: Session 2

+### 🎯 Topic: From Virtual Machine Struggles to Docker Magic

-Welcome to Session 2 of our Docker learning series!
+Welcome to **Session 2** of our Docker learning series!

-This session focused on "From Virtual Machine Struggles to Docker Magic" — giving everyone a practical understanding of how modern containerization is revolutionizing development.
+This session provided a practical understanding of how containerization — especially using Docker — simplifies development and deployment compared to traditional virtual machines.

-Below are the questions discussed:
+---

+## ❓ Discussion Questions

-# 1. What is WSL and how does it help run Linux environments inside Windows?
+### 1. What is WSL and how does it help run Linux environments inside Windows?

+- Explore how Windows Subsystem for Linux (WSL) enables developers to run a Linux distribution natively on Windows without dual-boot or VM setups.

+---

-# 2. What is Docker and why is it preferred over VMs for app deployment today?
+### 2. What is Docker and why is it preferred over VMs for app deployment today?

+- Compare Docker containers vs traditional virtual machines.
+- Discuss resource efficiency, startup time, portability, and consistency.

+---

-# 3. What are the limitations of using WSL for production workloads?
+### 3. What are the limitations of using WSL for production workloads?

- *Scenario-Based Questions*
+- Understand the drawbacks of using WSL in production, such as networking complexity, hardware access, systemd support, and security limitations.

+---

-Scenario Questions 1
+##  Scenario-Based Questions

-**Docker Container Not Accessible**
+###  Scenario 1: Docker Container Not Accessible

-Scenario:
+**Scenario:**

 You’ve deployed an NGINX container using the command: